 The Copyright Tribunal has power to determine a range of matters associated with statutory licensing, including the compensation payable, monitoring of usage, and distribution of compensation to content creators.

-These figures are for licence fees payable for the 2017–18 financial year, rather than received in that period.
+These figures are for revenue recognised for the 2018–19 financial year, rather than received in that period.

 The statutory licence scheme for education in the Copyright Act allows educational copying and sharing of text and images provided there is fair compensation to content creators.
 Copyright Agency was appointed by the Australian Attorney General in 1990 to manage the scheme.

 There is a similar scheme for broadcast content (e.g. documentaries, films and current affairs), managed by Screenrights.

 The schemes now apply to both not-for-profit and for-profit educational institutions.
 The amount of fair compensation can be determined by the Copyright Tribunal if it cannot be agreed.

 Most schools (all government schools, and most Catholic and independent schools) are represented by the Copyright Advisory Group (CAG) in negotiations for fair compensation and data collection arrangements.
 Most Technical and Further Education (TAFE) colleges (apart from those in Victoria) are also represented by CAG.
 Australian universities are represented by Universities Australia.
 Copyright Agency also negotiates individual agreements with more than 1,000 independent educational institutions.